bowenzhu1/bowenzhu1/README.md

 ### Hello! 👋
-I'm Bowen (he/him), a Computer Science at the University of Waterloo.
+I'm Bowen (he/him), a Computer Science student at the University of Waterloo.
 Thanks for stopping by!

 ### 🔎 Currently working on
 * product management on Words With Friends at [Zynga](https://www.zynga.com/games/words-with-friends-2/)